AlbertSnows/shapetoy/docs/features.md

 For example, I think the event handling file should have little to no actual functionality.
 It should just list the event listeners and which functions are attached to them.
 Other functions could be composed better, and so on.
+I'd also like to use rambda rather than coming up with my own cobbled solutions to these problems.

+//todo: linke rambda...